Wohou/EpiTrello/Benchmark.md

 # EpiTrello - 3 stacks Benchmark

-This document outlines three relevant and powerful technology stacks you could use to build a Trello-like application for your school project.
+This document outlines three relevant and powerful technology stacks we could use to build a Trello-like application for our school project.
 Each stack includes a choice for the frontend (the user interface), the backend (the server logic), and the database (where data is stored).

 ---